 First, measure 1 cup of cornstarch into a bowl (or 2 cups for a bigger batch).

 Next, measure a half cup of water (or 1 cup for a large batch) into a cup.
 Now, you can color your water!
 I added a few drops of yellow dye to my water.

 If your mixed oobleck looks too flaky, add a tablespoon at a time extra of water.
-If you add to much, it will be too fluid.
-You can correct watery oobleck by adding another tablespoon full of corn starch.
-Your oobleck should look like liquid, but should feel kind of solid.
+If you add too much, it will be too fluid.
+You can correct watery oobleck by adding another tablespoon full of cornstarch.
+Your oobleck should look like liquid but should feel kind of solid.
 It should melt off your spoon, but resist it if you quickly poke the mixture with your spoon.
 Like this!